-Mail order food companies should handle foods in accordance with the guidance provided in this document prior to mailing.
-Although limited periods outside temperature control are permitted during preparation, cooking, cooling, or packaging (prior to mailing to the consumer), the acceptable limits will depend upon the combination of time and temperature.
+MOTPD food companies should handle foods in accordance with the guidance provided in this document prior to mailing or delivery.
+Although limited periods outside temperature control are permitted during preparation, cooking, cooling, or packaging (prior to mailing or delivery to the consumer), the acceptable limits will depend upon the combination of time and temperature.

-Product temperature target during mailing to the final consumer
+Product temperature target during mailing or delivery to the final consumer

-During mailing, the food temperature must be maintained appropriately.
-Thus, if product temperatures are likely to rise above 5°C (41°F) in transit, the mail order food company should be confident the microbiological risks posed by the product are managed until receipt by the final consumer by reference to supporting technical or other validation data.
-Any example of appropriate data could be obtained using simulated time and temperature studies for packages during shipment.
+The food temperature must be maintained appropriately during mailing or delivery.
+Thus, if product temperatures are likely to rise above 5°C (41°F) or fall below 57°C (135°F) for extended periods of time, the MOTPD company should be confident the microbiological risks posed by the product are managed until receipt by the final consumer by reference to supporting technical or other validation data.
+Any example of appropriate data could be obtained using simulated time and temperature studies for packages during shipment or delivery.
 Resources for obtaining supporting technical or validation data are detailed below.

-Businesses that target same day delivery or overnight delivery and that can control the longest possible delivery time (e.g. restricting delivery ZIP code) could develop a risk control plan (sometimes called a validation study) to demonstrate their control of the distribution chain and their ability to limit the growth of pathogenic organisms.
+Businesses that target same day delivery or overnight delivery and that can control the longest possible delivery time (e.g. restricting delivery ZIP code) could develop a risk control plan (sometimes called a validation study) to demonstrate their control of the cold chain and their ability to limit the growth of pathogenic organisms.
 Businesses that have less control over delivery times must account for this variability.
 Risk control plans should take into consideration the type of food, the organism(s) of concern, and the growth limit targeted.
 Risk control plans should be supported by relevant scientific or technical literature, pathogen predictive growth models or actual bacterial growth experiments.
-For example, the procedures for handling refrigerated TCS food during a power outage provides a representation of adequate risk control plan suitable for use in a specific situation (e.g. emergencies, See the 2014 CFP - Emergency Action Plan for Retail Food Establishment, http://www.foodprotect.org/guides-documents/emergency-action-plan-for-retail-food-establishment/.
+For example, the procedures for handling refrigerated TCS food during a power outage provides a representation of an adequate risk control plan suitable for use in a specific situation (e.g. emergencies, See the 2014 CFP - Emergency Action Plan for Retail Food Establishment).